MileHacker Logo

 Health & Safety Measures

-• Prescription Medications: Carry in original containers with labels.
+• Prescription Medications: Bring in the original containers with labels.
 Doctor's letter for controlled substances.

 • Sun Protection: Broad-spectrum sunscreen SPF 30+, Lip balm with SPF.